 - Omotesando Shopping Arcade: shopping arcade with gift shops, restaurants, food stalls, and cafes.
 Don’t forget to try the momiji manjΕ«, a cake filled with chocolate, custard, or red bean paste.

-What to do and see in Kurashiki in 1 day?
-5 essentials of Kurashiki
+What to See and Do in Kurashiki in 1 Day?
+5 Essentials of Kurashiki

 - Canal Area: the main attraction of Kurashiki.